-The Nevada Community School Board of Education is committed to the optimal development of every student.
-The Board believes for students to have the opportunity to achieve personal, academic, developmental, and social success, there needs to be a positive, safe, and health‐promoting learning environment at every level, in every setting.
+The Nevada Board of Education is committed to the optimal development of every student.
+The board believes for students to have the opportunity to achieve personal, academic, developmental, and social success, there needs to be a positive, safe, and health-promoting learning environment at every level, in every setting.

-The District provides a comprehensive learning environment for developing and practicing lifelong wellness behaviors.
-The entire school environment, not just the classroom, shall be aligned with healthy District goals to positively influence a student’s understanding, beliefs and habits as they relate to good nutrition and regular physical activity.
-In accordance with law and this belief, the Board commits to the following:
+The school district provides a comprehensive learning environment for developing and practicing lifelong wellness behaviors.
+The entire school environment, not just the classroom, shall be aligned with healthy school district goals to positively influence a student’s understanding, beliefs and habits as they relate to good nutrition and regular physical activity.
+In accordance with law and this belief, the board commits to the following:

-The District will identify at least one goal in each of the following areas:
+The school district will identify at least one goal in each of the following areas:

 - Nutrition Education and Promotion: Schools will provide nutrition education and engage in nutrition promotion that helps students develop lifelong healthy eating behaviors.

 - Physical Activity: Schools will provide students with age and grade appropriate opportunities to engage in physical activity that meet the Iowa Healthy Kids Act.

 - Other School Based Activities that Promote Wellness: As appropriate, schools will support students, staff, and parents’ efforts to maintain a healthy lifestyle.

 The following nutritional guidelines for food available on school campuses will be adhered to: